Tuition and Financial Assistance

 Average Tuition With Financial Assistance

-See examples of net tuition based on the number of children in a tuition-charging school and income.
+See three years of average net tuition based on the number of children in a tuition-charging school and household income.

 Scholarships for Students

-In addition to financial assistance, there are scholarship opportunities available for students.
+In addition to financial assistance, there are scholarship opportunities.

 Financial Assistance FAQs